Using std::unordered_map to create associative containers

 Creating Maps

-The standard library's implementation of an unordered map is available by including <unordered_map>
+The C++ standard library’s implementation of a hash map is std::unordered_map.
+This is available by including the <unordered_map> header:

 #include <unordered_map>